 But as Saul went to Damascus, still “breathing out threatenings and slaughter against the disciples of the Lord” (Acts 9:1), God did a wonderful thing.
 Rather than crush the leader of the world’s rebellion, He saved him.
-Christ broke through the heavens, as it were, to speak words of pity to His greatest enemy on earth.
-As a result Saul’s rebellious spirit was broken and in one moment the pitiless persecutor became the docile, indeed the devoted follower of Christ.
+Christ broke through the heavens to speak words of pity to His greatest enemy on earth.
+As a result, Saul’s rebellious spirit was broken and in one moment the pitiless persecutor became the docile, devoted follower of Christ.

 More than this, Saul of Tarsus, the persecutor, became Paul the Apostle.
 To him the glorified Lord committed “the dispensation of the grace of God” (Eph.
 3:2) and “the gospel of the grace of God” (Acts 20:24).
 Now he went everywhere proclaiming grace, telling men how God loved them, how Christ had come into the world and had gone to Calvary to pay man’s debt of sin so that believing sinners might be saved.